ibm-cloud-docs/vmwaresolutions/cr/cr_planning.md

 # Planning for Cyber Recovery
 {: #cr_planning}

 Review the following requirements before you order your Cyber Recovery instance.
-Plan your instance based on the {{site.data.keyword.cloud}} data center location, your capacity requirements, and services requirements.
+Plan your instance based on the {{site.data.keyword.cloud}} data center location, your capacity requirements, and your service requirements.

 ## Account requirements
 {: #cr_planning-account-req}